digitalbiblesociety/dbp-reader/cli/README.md

 2. Configure colors by pointing to a `.csv` or manually entering
    a.
 Should support `rgb`, `rgba`, `hex` and `hsl` formats
    b.
 Should support pointing to a local `.csv` file - (Would be nice to support `.tsv` as well)
+   c.
+We support up to three themes, default, dark and light

 3. Configure API Key for the DBP platform
 4. Specify versions that are available/permissioned - (Needs to have a sensible default, preferably to a public domain resource)